rohitsinghsalyan/polygeohasher/README.md

-# polygeohaser
+# polygeohasher

-polygeoasher is a python package to implement polygon to geohash and vice versa with optimisation of geohash levels as per the user requirement, with error rate being controlled by the user.
+polygeohasher is a python package to implement polygon to geohash and vice versa with optimisation of geohash levels as per the user requirement, with error rate being controlled by the user.

 ## Installation